Monday, February 6, 2023

 It is generally standard operating procedure when dealing with an artist, particularly one signed to a major record label, for a producer to be asked to sign a contract to transfer any claim the producer might have in the sound recording copyright to the artist or the label in exchange for an advance and royalties.
 Producers generally earn revenues from advances and royalties paid for the sale of the sound recording (and may also earn mechanical royalties and performance monies under circumstances where the producer is also deemed a co-author of the musical composition).
 In addition, the producer should earn income from all use and exploitation of the record just as the artist does, whether from synchronization licenses for film, TV and video game use, but also from social media and from streaming services like YouTube and Spotify.
 In the absence of paperwork concerning the producer’s work in the studio and the producer’s share of income, then the producer and artist may be deemed to be joint owners of the sound recording copyright and the issue is then how to divide the revenues that may arise from the use and exploitation of the recording.

 Keep in mind that it may, in fact, be in your best interest to "get it in writing" if you have an arrangement with someone.
 This is especially true in collaborative situations.
 Otherwise, you run the risk of a disagreement later over the actual terms of the oral agreement, and it becomes your word against that of the other party.
-That is not to say that an oral agreement is not a binding contract, but a contract is easier to prove if the terms of the arrangement are in a signed writing.
+That is not to say that an oral agreement is not a binding contract, but a written contract is easier to prove if the terms of the arrangement are in a signed writing.
+A simple contract should set forth the basic details of your arrangement (i.e., who is paying how much, and for what? advance/fee, royalty, producer credit, etc.) and then be signed by both parties to the agreement.

 Wallace Collins is an entertainment and intellectual property lawyer.
 He was a recording artist for Epic Records before graduating Fordham Law School.
 Tel: (212) 661-3656; www.wallacecollins.com